OpenDroneMap/ODMdata/README.md

 Example data for OpenDroneMap: https://github.com/OpenDroneMap/OpenDroneMap sourced from a variety of sources.

-To clone, it has submodules, so try:
+To clone all of it, the repository, it has submodules, so try:

 ```git clone --recursive git://github.com/OpenDroneMap/odm_data```